rsksmart/rwallet/README.md

         emulator-5554	device
         ```
 ### To run on iOS Devices
-1. XCode needs to be installed. iOS simulator will be install along with XCode.
+1. XCode needs to be installed (v11.x). iOS simulator will be install along with XCode.

 ## Getting Started